Gauged Floer theory of toric moment fibers: Quasimap algebra for a Lagrangian

 \subsection{\ainfty homotopy invariance}

 The homotopy type of the quasimap Fukaya algebra defined above is independent of all choices.
 The argument uses moduli spaces of {\em quilted treed disks}, which are a particular realization of Stasheff's {\em multiplihedron} $L_n$ \cite{st:ho}.
 This is a cell complex whose vertices correspond to total bracketings of $x_1,\ldots,x_n$, together with the insertion of expressions $f( \cdot )$ so that every $x_j$ is contained in an argument of some $f$.
 For example, $L_2$ is an interval with vertices $f(x_1)f(x_2)$ and $f(x_1x_2)$.
-A geometric realization of this polytope can be given as follows: A {\em quilted metric ribbon tree} is a rooted metric ribbon tree $\Gamma = (V(\Gamma),E(\Gamma), O(\Gamma), l: E(\Gamma) \to [0,\infty])$ together with a subset $V^{\on{col}}(\Gamma)$ of the vertices $V(\Gamma)$, satisfying the condition the length of the finite part of the path $P(z_0,v)$ from the root vertex $z_0$ to any {\em colored vertex} $v \in V^{\on{col}}$ given by $\prod_{e \in P(z_0,v)} l(e)$ is independent of the choice of colored vertex $v \in V^{\on{col}}(\Gamma)$, see Ma'u-Woodward \cite{mau:mult}.
+A geometric realization of this polytope can be given as follows: A {\em quilted metric ribbon tree} is a rooted metric ribbon tree

+together with a subset $V^{\on{col}}(\Gamma)$ of the vertices $V(\Gamma)$, satisfying the condition the length of the finite part of the path $P(z_0,v)$ from the root vertex $z_0$ to any {\em colored vertex} $v \in V^{\on{col}}$ given by $\prod_{e \in P(z_0,v)} l(e)$ is independent of the choice of colored vertex $v \in V^{\on{col}}(\Gamma)$, see Ma'u-Woodward \cite{mau:mult}.
 The set of finite resp. semiinfinite edges is denoted $E_{< \infty}(\Gamma)$ resp. $E_\infty(\Gamma)$; the latter are equipped with a labelling by integers $0,\ldots, n$.
 A quilted tree is {\em stable} if each colored vertex has valence at least two, any non-colored vertex has valence at least three or connects two edges of infinite length, and each edge contains either a trivalent vertex or a colored vertex.

 There is a natural notion of convergence of quilted trees, in which edges whose length approaches zero are contracted and edges whose lengths go to zero are replaced by broken edges.
 Let $\ol{W}_{n,1}$ denote the moduli space of quilted metric ribbon trees; this is naturally homeomorphic to $L_n$, see \cite{mau:mult}, although not isomorphic as a cell complex.